 Double check if you are using external mic or camera…

 e.
-Does your webinar software require any browser extension?
+Do you need any browser extension?

 Btw Livestorm requires such extension, you can find it here:

-3. How to create a webinar setup: Screen setup & Keynote
+3. Screen setup & Keynote

 a.
 Quick notice

-Unfortunately, not all browser and apps behave the same way.
+Unfortunately not all browser and apps behave the same way.
 Here are a few tips before we start: